temporalio/documentation/docs/java/run-your-first-app-tutorial.md

 Traditionally application developers are forced to implement timeout and retry logic within the business code itself.
 With Temporal, one of the key value propositions is that [timeout configurations](/docs/concepts/activities/#timeouts) and [retry policies](/docs/concepts/activities/#retries) are specified in the Workflow code as Activity options.
 In our Workflow code you can see that we have specified a setStartToCloseTimeout for our Activities, and set a retry policy that tells the server to retry them up to 500 times.
 But we did that as an example for this tutorial, as Temporal automatically uses a default retry policy if one isn't specified!

 So, your Workflow is running, but only the `withdraw()` Activity method succeeded.
 In any other application, the whole process would likely have to be abandoned and rolled back.
 So, here is the last value proposition of this tutorial: With Temporal, we can debug the issue while the Workflow is running!
-Pretend that you found a potential fix for the issue; Re-comment the exception in the AccountActivityImpl.java file and save your changes.
+Pretend that you found a potential fix for the issue; Re-comment the Exception in the AccountActivityImpl.java file and save your changes.
 How can we possibly update Workflow code that is already halfway complete?
 With Temporal, it is actually very simple: just restart the Worker!

 On the next scheduled attempt, the Worker will pick up right where the Workflow was failing and successfully execute the newly compiled `deposit()` Activity method, completing the Workflow.
 Basically, you have just fixed a bug "on the fly" with out losing the state of the Workflow.